Formica rufibarbis: Taxonomy

 The name Formica rufibarbis was first given to this ant by Lord Avebury in Britain in his 1881 work Ants, Bees and Wasps although the species had been earlier misidentified as F. cunicularia by Frederick Smith in 1851.

 Description

 The Red-barbed Ant is readily identified by its relatively large size and distinctive coloration of a blackish head and thorax, contrasting with a light reddish thorax.
 Small dark workers do occur and may be mistaken for F. fusca, although there is always a degree of colouration between thorax and abdomen.
 Workers can also be confused with F. cunicularia which does not have hairs on the thorax.

 Life cycle

-Colonies usually contain one to three queens, although the occurrence of gynaecoid workers has also been recorded.
+Colonies usually contain one to three queens, although the occurrence of gynaecoid or egg laying workers has also been recorded.
 Queens found colonies in the same manner as other ants from the Formica fusca group.
 Eggs are first laid early in the new year, and colonies reach a maximum size of around 500 workers.

 Alates emerge in late June to early July.